GyulyVGC/sniffnet/.design/README.md

 ## 🚀 Our Main Product

-Sniffnet can be downloaded [here](https://github.com/GyulyVGC/sniffnet/releases)
+Sniffnet can be downloaded from [here](https://github.com/GyulyVGC/sniffnet/releases)

 ### Target audience